coreos/docs/running-coreos/platforms/vagrant/index.md

 ## Startup CoreOS

 With Vagrant, you can start a single machine or an entire cluster.
-To start a cluster, edit `NUM_INSTANCES` in the Vagrantfile to three or more.
-The cluster will be automatically configured if you provided a discovery URL in the cloud-config.
+Launching a CoreOS cluster on Vagrant is as simple as configuring `$num_instances` in a `config.rb` file to 3 (or more!) and running `vagrant up`.
+Make sure you provide a fresh discovery URL in your `user-data` if you wish to bootstrap etcd in your cluster.

 ### Using Vagrant's default VirtualBox Provider